We face HMRC payment problems. What can we do?

 If a company is insolvent you maybe held personally liable for the debts, if you continue to trade KNOWING the business is insolvent and doing nothing about it.
 Wrongful trading can become an issue where there are ongoing tax arrears and the company then enters insolvent liquidation.

 So, act carefully, keep notes of any decisions and always write names of people you speak to at HMRC down.
 Take advice from experts, above all act promptly as delay may just lead to more problems for you as directors.
-If you want to know more about wrongful trading click here.

 What are my options?